mlehotay/ier/IER/IER-changelog.md

 ## **Informational Experiential Realism — Version History**

 This changelog records **conceptual and structural changes** to the IER framework.
-It does **not** enumerate minor edits, typo fixes, or purely editorial refactoring.
+It does **not** enumerate minor edits, typo fixes, naming cleanups, or purely editorial refactoring.

 ---